 Investors are interested in the Next Eleven, all of which have economies with significant 21st-century economic growth.
 These rates have generally risen all across the group, despite the 2008 economic crisis, while dispersion in growth remains at relatively low levels, suggesting that the countries' economic performance is stable.

-Some of the fastest growing economies in the group by real GDP in 2015 include:
+Some of the fastest-growing economies in the group by real GDP include:

 Investing in the Next Eleven